Past years’ events

 Throughout the years of the Returning the Names campaign, different people took part in it.

 There are those for whom Soviet repression is, first of all, a personal tragedy, those for whom solidarity and joint civic action are important, giving them hope and strength, and those who feel that state crimes of the past and present are connected.
-The format of the action has remained the same as it was 14 years ago, while our lives are changing dramatically.
+The format of the action has changed since, and our lives have changed more dramatically still.

-The tragedies that are unfolding in various post-Soviet countries before our very eyes are directly related to the fact that the modern Russian state has inherited the mechanisms of terror and persecution used in the USSR, and society has not yet learned to recognize and successfully resist them in time.
+Some of the tragedies that are unfolding before our very eyes are directly related to the fact that the modern Russian state has inherited the mechanisms of terror and persecution used in the USSR, and society has not yet learned to recognize and successfully resist them in time.
+You can learn more about the history of the action in the sections and links below.

 Here you can see what Returning the Names was like in the years prior: get acquainted with the photos and videos that became part of our broadcasts.
 Photos and videos for 2024 will also appear in this section after the event.
 The Returning the Names broadcast in 2024 can also be viewed on our YouTube channel.